A functional limit theorem for additive functionals: Sufficient conditions for convergence

-Stationarity implies that $m$ coincides with the unique stationary distribution up to a constant, and we assume from now on that this constant is $1$, i.e., that $m$ is a probability measure.
-This normalization immediately singles out a normalization for the increment $s(x) - s(0)$ of the scale function $s$.
-Since $0\in I$, we may (and do) assume that $s(0)=0$, which, then, completely determines $s$.

-Let $T^x$ denote the first hitting time of the level $x$ for $X$.
-Given $\ld>0$, the \emph{decreasing fundamental solution} (a.k.a.~the decreasing function) $\vpz$ and the \emph{increasing fundamental solution} (a.k.a.~the increasing function) $\psiz$ associated with $X$ are defined by

-where $x_{\vp}, x_{\psi} \in [0,r)$ are arbitrary, but fixed.
-In fact, we are only interested in the equivalence classes of $\vpz$ and $\psiz$ modulo equality up to a multiplicative constant.
-In particular, this makes the choice of the constants $x_{\vp}$ and $x_{\psi}$ irrelevant.
+The probability laws $(\bP_n^x)_{x \in I_n}$ determine the characteristics of the diffusions: the speed measures $\seq{m_n}$ and the strictly increasing and continuous scale functions $\seq{s_n}$.
+We note that the speed measure is assumed to be defined on the endpoints $l_n$ and/or $r_n$ whenever they are included in $I_n$.
+We impose the following standing assumption: \begin{assumption} $m_n(I_n) = 1$ for all $n \in \N$. \end{assumption} \begin{remark} \ \begin{enumerate} \item Since the speed measure $m_n$ is defined only up to a multiplicative constant, the Assumption \ref{mno} above can be weakened to $m_n(I_n) < \infty$ without loss of generality.
+The benefit of this normalization $m_n(I_n) = 1$ is that $m_n$ becomes the unique invariant probability measure for $(\bP_n^x)_{x \in I_n}$. \item Assumption \ref{mno} is equivalent (see \cite[par.~12, p.~20]{BorSal02}) to the requirement of positive recurrence, namely,

+This implies, in particular, that a boundary point $b_n \in \set{l_n, r_n}$ is nonsingular if $b_n \in I_n$ and natural otherwise. \end{enumerate} \end{remark}

-Let $A$ be a continuous and nondecreasing additive functional of $X$.
-More precisely, $A$ denotes a continuous nondecreasing process, defined on the canonical space $D([0,\infty))$, with the property that for each $s\geq 0$ we have One of the main ideas of this section is to use $A$ to ``kill'' the process $X$ so as to be able to analyze the behavior of both $A$ and $X$ by studying a single, killed diffusion.
-With that in mind, we let $X^{\mu}$ be the process with the same dynamics as $X$, but killed at the ``rate'' $\mu\, dA(t) $, with $\mu>0$.
-More precisely, with $\tau$ being an exponentially distributed random variable with rate $1$, independent of $\prfi{X(t)}$ under each $(\bP^x)_{x\in I}$, we define
+For $n \in \N$, let $A_n$ be a continuous and nondecreasing additive functional of $X_n$.
+More precisely, $A_n$ is a continuous process, defined on the space $C([0,\infty); I_n)$ with values in $[0,\infty)$, with the property that for each $s\geq 0$ and $x \in I_n$, we have In the statement and proof of Theorem \ref{main-2} below we use $A_n$ to ``kill'' the process $X_n$.
+This helps us analyze the behavior of $A_n$ and $X_n$ together by studying a single, killed diffusion.
+With that in mind, we let $X^{\mu}_n$ be the process with the same dynamics as $X_n$, but killed at the ``rate'' $\mu\, dA_n(t) $, with $\mu>0$.
+More precisely, let $\tau_n$ be an exponentially distributed random variable with rate $1$, defined on suitable extension of the underlying probability space, which is independent of $\prfi{X_n(t)}$ under each $\bP^x_n$, $x\in I_n$.
+We define for each $t \geq 0$